mantis3de/CrawlerKit-docs/docs/faq.md

     Unity **2021.3 LTS or newer** (2022 LTS verified).
 See [Installation](getting-started/installation.md) for the full requirements table.

 ??? question "Does it work with URP / HDRP / Built-in?"
     Yes.
-CrawlerKit ships logic and editor tooling, not pipeline-specific shaders, so it works across Built-in, URP and HDRP.
+Dungeon Crawler Framework ships logic and editor tooling, not pipeline-specific shaders, so it works across Built-in, URP and HDRP.
 You supply your own prefabs and materials for the visuals.

 ??? question "Does it support mobile / console / WebGL?"
     The framework uses standard Unity APIs with no platform-specific code, so it builds for any target Unity supports.
 Performance depends on your own art and scene complexity.
 Desktop is the verified target.

 ??? question "Is the C# source code included?"
     Yes.
-CrawlerKit ships with full, readable C# source organised into modules and assembly definitions.
+Dungeon Crawler Framework ships with full, readable C# source organised into modules and assembly definitions.
 Nothing is locked in a DLL.

 ## Using the framework